4 children and 2 adults are killed when fire rips through a house in Maryland

 WALDORF, Md.
 (AP) — A fire ripped through a house in Charles County, Maryland, on Sunday, killing four children and two adults, authorities said.

-One person managed to escape the blaze reported around 8:40 a.m. at the home in Waldorf, about 55 miles (88 kilometers) south of Baltimore, WTOP-TV reported.
+One person managed to escape the blaze reported around 8:40 a.m. at the home in Waldorf, about 55 miles (88 kilometers) south of Baltimore, WTOP News reported.

 It took about 70 firefighters more than an hour to control the flames.
 One firefighter was hospitalized and another first responder was treated at the scene for unspecified injuries.